 But, several factors influence how well they thrive in their environment.
 You will have to consider their dietary requirements as well as the general health and welfare needs of cats.

 Cats are active creatures and will need some space to assert their existence.
-Even so, your cat will also appreciate regular interaction with people and with other animals.
+But, your cat will also appreciate regular interaction with people and with other animals.

 As a rule, felines are not solitary animals.
 Thus, most cats would prefer not to be alone or left by themselves for long periods in the day time.